 Dear Colleagues,

-The 2nd Alliance of Molar Incisor Hypomineralization (MIH) Investigation and Treatment (AMIT), Updates & New Emerging Disciplines will take place 13-16 November, 2024 in the cultural city of Berlin, Germany.
+The 3rd Alliance of Molar Incisor Hypomineralization (MIH) Investigation and Treatment (AMIT), New Trends, Evolving Disciplines & Active Learning, will take place

-The AMIT Symposium will kick off with an Educational Day which will address Dental Traumatology and Hands-On Workshops.
+The AMIT Symposium will kick off with an Educational Day which will address New Paradigms for Management of Immature Inflamed Pulp in Primary and Young Permanent Molars plus, Hands-On Workshops.
+The main program will follow with New Trends, Evolving Disciplines & Active Learning.

-Therefore, at the moment this alliance is directed to the dental and medical professionals and other stakeholders associated with MIH (eg local and regional public health sector officials) to collaborate towards the targets mentioned above.
+Therefore, now this alliance is directed to the dental and medical professionals and other stakeholders associated with MIH (eg local and regional public health sector officials) to collaborate towards the targets mentioned above.

 Plan to join us!